mathiasbynens/covid-19-vaccinations-germany/README.md

 This repository aims to…

 1. [extract the data into CSV](https://github.com/mathiasbynens/covid-19-vaccinations-germany/blob/main/data/data.csv) for easier machine-readability
-1. pull in daily, automated updates
+1. pull in hourly, automated updates
 1. preserve the historical data for each German state
 1. [visualize the data with charts](https://mathiasbynens.github.io/covid-19-vaccinations-germany/)